mingodad/picat/README.md

  Picat/picat   --   the executable (picat.exe for Windows)
  Picat/doc     --   documentation
  Picat/exs     --   program examples
- Picat/emu     --   the C source code of the engine Picat/lib     --   library modules
+ Picat/emu     --   the C/C++ source code of the engine
+ Picat/lib     --   library modules

 The folder "Picat/emu" contains the C source code needed to make Picat's standalone executable.
-It also contains the C source code of Espresso, GLPK, and Lingeling, which are used by Picat.
+It also contains the C source code of Espresso, SAT solvers (maple and lingeling), which are used by Picat.
 This folder also contains make files for different platforms.

 The folder "Picat/lib" contains library modules.
 There are three types of library modules: